AzureAiDevs/hub/website/blog/2023-aia/2023-04-07-rai-mission/index.md

 The following is the intro to the post.
 It should be a short teaser for the post.
 -->

 Yesterday was an introduction to the Azure Machine Learning.
-Today is all about understanding why Microsoft is committed to Responsible AI so AI has a positive impact on our lives.
-So come along, you'll be happy you did.
+Today is all about understanding why Microsoft is committed to Responsible AI, and why you should be as well.
+So, come along, you'll be happy you did.

 ## What we'll cover